Investors, startup founders in India pool $13M to fund projects that fight coronavirus – TechCrunch

 “We offered them the grant money, but also our expertise in scaling their operation,” said Bhal.
 ACT Grants also went to another six testing projects, he said.

 Grants aren’t going solely to testing projects.
-StepOne, another grant-winning project, has built a cloud infrastructure to handle over 30,000 calls a day and offer telemedicine services to complement helpline numbers run by state governments that are struggling to keep up with high traffic.
+StepOne, another grant-winning project, has built a cloud infrastructure to handle more than 30,000 calls a day and offer telemedicine services to complement helpline numbers run by state governments that are struggling to keep up with high traffic.

 And some of the projects that have received grants are developing masks and other items to supply enough protective gears to the healthcare workers.
 (A full list of the funded projects and the grant amounts they have received is here.)

 There are no strings attached to these grants.
-Funding a project does not give investors any equity in the developer’s startup, said Prashanth Prakash, a partner at Accel in an interview.
+Funding a project does not give investors any equity in the developer’s startup, said Prashanth Prakash, a partner at Accel, in an interview.
 And there is a large team that screens and selects projects for providing grants, he said.
 They have received more than 1,500 applications to date.

 An investor, who is not part of ACT Grants, said though the initiative is commendable, he believed this group could have made a bigger impact if they chose to help put food in front of hundreds of millions of Indians who don’t know where their next meal would come from.
 “There are better ways to be resourceful,” he said, requesting anonymity as he did not want to upset the community.